Diabetic Ketoacidosis Clinical Presentation

 Symptoms of hyperglycemia associated with diabetic ketoacidosis may include thirst, polyuria, polydipsia, and nocturia.

-Signs of acidosis may include shallow rapid breathing or air hunger (Kussmaul or sighing respiration), abdominal tenderness, and disturbance of consciousness.
+Signs of acidosis may include rapid, shallow breathing (sigh breathing) that, as the acidosis grows more severe, becomes slower, deeper, and labored (air hunger), as well as abdominal tenderness and disturbance of consciousness.
 Although these signs are not usual in all cases of diabetic ketoacidosis (DKA), their presence signifies a severe form of DKA.
+The breath has a fruity smell.

 Signs of dehydration include a weak and rapid pulse, dry tongue and skin, hypotension, and increased capillary refill time.